 - Build a strong support system.

-In order for alcohol counseling to be effective, you should find a counselor with who you can be open and honest.
+For alcohol counseling to be effective, an individual needs to find a counselor with whom they can be open and honest, and they must be willing to receive feedback and modify behavior.
 It is also important to recognize that counselors are there to support and guide you but it’s up to you to apply what you’ve learned through alcohol counseling.
 If you are able to do research and choose your own counselor, consider the following:

 - Find someone experienced in treating AUDs.
 Most counselors treat more than one condition but specialize in certain ones.